-Energy bills for your house are highest during the peak of summer and the peak of winter.
+Energy bills for your house are highest during the peak of summer and winter.
 Unless you somehow find a way never to run your heating system during the winter, you will experience a rise in energy costs during the season.

 But if you think your current winter heating bills are far higher than they should be, and it isn’t due to a change in energy prices or increased use, there are ways to cut down on costs.
 The unfortunate truth is that it’s easy to waste energy with a few bad habits or through negligence.
 However, getting yourself out of those habits isn’t too tricky.
 With some changes and assistance from a Los Lunas, NM, HVAC contractor, you can wrangle those heating bills and get them under control.